 Fishel again;

 That difference in personality has always been there in our case.
 For me the ‘i’s have it… intense, inflexible, introspective, and yes, a bit intolerant.
 Robbie is far more generous in spirit, more spontaneous and less judgmental.
-You may think I’m being hard on myself, but there is an another ‘i’ on my list; insightfulness.😎 And thankfully my inflexibility is leavened by creativity and insatiable curiosity.
-However, overshadowing all the ‘opposites’ is a shared, quirky sense of humour inherited from our wonderful mother.
-What a blessing it has been in our lives.
+You may think I’m being hard on myself, but fortunately there is an another ‘i’ on my list; insightfulness.😎 And thankfully my inflexibility is leavened by creativity and insatiable curiosity.

-Here is a photo of us taken circa 1958;
+Here is a photo of Robbie and I as Brownies, taken circa 1958;

 Sisters off to the Brownies.